-Individual faculty members determine the attendance policy for their classes and should have them clearly stated in their syllabus.
+Individual faculty members determine the attendance policy for their classes, which should have them clearly stated in their syllabus.
 However, there are some circumstances that warrant special consideration to determine whether accommodation is possible.
 These cases are referred to as explained absences.
-The complete policy is located within the Student Handbook.
+The complete policy is located on Inside Heidelberg.